 The last time somebody stayed in my apartment while I was away, my bathing suits disappeared- all except one bikini top, which I forgot in a Norwegian sauna.
 N'importe quoi.
 I bought them years ago, and my Victoria's Secret bikini (that I once, hilariously, thought resembled something a Bond girl would wear) provided unseemly, tourniquet-like compression.
-Now I'm hunting for another one, and it's agonizing.
+Now I'm hunting for another one, and it's agonizing (update: I found a secondhand American Apparel bikini that does not budge.
+Even when I jump into wadis.
+Also, I've already heard good things about Reformation swim).
 For someone who hates shopping, I tend to overanalyze prospective purchases.
 I don't think I buy much, but I consider everything, which yielded the body of research below.
 Finding a plastic-free swimsuit is hard, so I looked for designers who adhere to Oeko-Tex standards, using recycled fabrics, biodegradable packaging, hand dye techniques, vertical integration, and ethical / fair trade labor.
 Every synthetic item washed releases around 1,900 plastic microfibers, making it more eco-friendly to DIY a swimsuit from wool, hemp, or cotton.
 Alternately, you could channel Taylor Swift circa 2014 in a vintage, thrifted, or deadstock bikini.
 Since The Real Real is annoying me lately- having reached Vestiaire Collective-levels of substandard quality control and nonexistent customer service- here are 30+ ethical brands for every budget and style (includes men's and children's swimwear).

 Uses EcoLux jersey, derived from recycled nylon fiber and manufactured in California.
 Incorporates linen and waterless digital printing in production.
 Has the distinct advantage of being worn by Gigi Hadid.